electron/electron/docs/tutorial/process-model.md

 At this point, you might be wondering how your renderer process user interfaces can interact with Node.js and Electron's native desktop functionality if these features are only accessible from the main process.
-In fact, there is no direct way to even import Electron's content scripts.
+In fact, there is no direct way to import Electron's content scripts.

 ## Preload scripts